jwharm/java-gi/README.md

 ```

 ### Type-safe casting

 Java proxy instances are instantiated with the proxy class for the `gtype` of the native object.
 As a result, a cast like `Button myButton = (Button) GtkBuilder.getObject("my_button");` is completely safe, and does not throw a `ClassCastException`, even though the return type of `getObject` is `GObject`.

-This removes the need for the `castFrom()` workaround that was required in previous java-gi versions.

 ### Builder pattern

 You can construct an object with properties using a Builder pattern.
 In the "Hello World" app above, it's used to create a `Box`.
 It can be used for any other type too:

 ```java
 var window = ApplicationWindow.builder()
     .setApplication(this)